caliper-io/caliper-docs/public/error-reporting.md

 ## Error Reporting

 Error Reporting is an experimental feature in Caliper that helps you monitor runtime JavaScript errors in your application.
-For the time being, you would need to opt-in by adding `captureErrors: true` to your Caliper config.
+Currently, you will need to opt-in by adding `captureErrors: true` to your Caliper config.
 See the [configuration section](/configuration.html) for details.

-If you enable this feature, we will try to collect the following information when an error occurs:
+With Error Reporting enabled, we will try to collect the following information when an error occurs:

 * The error type (e.g. `ReferenceError`)
-* The error message (e.g. `nothere is not defined`)
+* The error message (e.g. `notHere is not defined`)
-* Stacktrace (when availalbe)
+* Stacktrace (when available)
 * Browser and OS
 * Session information, such as the page URL, visitor, etc